 This document revises the development plans of the EGI operational tools until the end of the EGI-Engage project.
 The whole set of EGI tools composes the e-Infrastructure Commons, an ecosystem of services that constitute the foundation layer of any distributed e-Infrastructure.
 The e-Infrastructure Commons is one of the three pillars of the Open Science Commons vision, where researchers from all disciplines have easy and open access to the innovative digital services, data, knowledge and expertise they need for collaborative and excellent research.

-The e-Infrastructure common evolution is coordinated by the Work Package 3, which is organised in five tasks covering the following themes:
+The e-Infrastructure common services evolution is coordinated by the Work Package 3, which is organised in five tasks covering the following themes:

 WP3.1: Authentication and Authorisation Infrastructure;